7 Best Ways to Add a Blog to Your Carrd Website

 These are the options you have to run your blog on Carrd.
 We’ll explain all of them in detail below.

-1 – Blog template for Carrd
+1 – Use a blog template for Carrd

 The easiest way is to use a Carrd blog template.
 You can choose to publish your site on a Carrd subdomain like myblog.carrd.co to benefit from Carrd’s SEO rank.
 Your blog will be indexed by search engines soon even though you are just starting out.